Market Overview

 Portsmouth has the shorter commute to downtown at ~10 minutes vs ~10 minutes.
 Norfolk has no direct Metro access.
 Portsmouth has no direct Metro access.

-Both cities are popular with families.
 Norfolk is the cultural hub of Hampton Roads, home to Naval Station Norfolk, the world's largest naval base.
 Portsmouth is a waterfront city across the Elizabeth River from Norfolk, with a rich naval heritage and a revitalizing downtown.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.